heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*1874.* The Post Office pays the London Pneumatic Despatch Company the extravagant sum of £200,000 to build an underground network of pneumatic tubes to distribute London’s mail.
+*1870s.* The Post Office pays the London Pneumatic Despatch Company the extravagant sum of £200,000 to build an underground network of tubes to distribute London’s mail.
 Construction commences in 1863 with a short experimental stretch between Euston Square and the North West District Post Office, a third of a mile hence.
 The network makes it past Holborn, and as far as the General Post Office on St Martin's